alphagov/tech-docs-template/README.md

 ## Publish

-The simplest way to host the website is to copy via FTP the contents of the `build` folder to some hosting.
+Once built, the simplest way to host the website is to copy the contents of the build folder to some hosting via FTP.